 Rooms and Tariff

 Grinneabhat offers visitors different types of accommodation.
 We have three en-suite rooms upstairs - one room with two bunk beds, and two rooms with four bunk beds.
-The bunk beds are curtained and private, so that individuals can book single bunks in the larger rooms.
+All the bunk beds are curtained and private.
+Individuals can book single bunks in the larger 4-bed 'Uiseag' room.
 The downstairs room has zip and link beds which can be used as two singles, or one double.
 This room and its en-suite are fully wheelchair accessible.
-Read on for a full description of each room.

 Please be aware that ferries to the island can get very busy, and must be booked in advance.
 It's best to book your ferry at the same time as your accommodation, especially if you are bringing a vehicle.